ry2x/HyprBind/README.md

 - Open Options (gear icon):
   - Switch theme (Dark/Light)
   - Choose visible columns and search targets
   - Enable ZEN mode; a modal appears once.
-Press `Z` to exit
+Press `Z` to exit (info modal: Enter to close)
+  - Export JSON → saves to `~/.config/hyprbind/exports/keybindings_<epoch>.json` and shows a modal with the path
+  - Press ESC to close Options

 ## Add descriptions to your keybinds